alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 And then throw it away,
 because you will probably have left out some of the most important factors in the equation.
+In this article I will go over some of these so you can go back to ignoring them if you want.

 ## Some Case Studies